Team-Fateh/CAN_BUS_SETUP_DTI_HV_550/README.md

 Edit
 ID: 0x220F | Ctrl Temp: 55.2 °C | Motor Temp: 48.7 °C | Fault: 0x00
 ❓ Default Case: Unknown CAN ID
-If the received frame has an unrecognized StdId, the function prints a generic message.
+If an unknown CAN ID is received, a generic message is printed.

 ✅ UART Output: